oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

 Backend specific restrictions
 -----------------------------

-#.
-OneCCL:
+- oneCCL:
   Allgetherv doesn't support arbitrary displacements.
 The result is expected to be closely packed without gaps.

-#.
-OneMPI:
+- oneMPI:
   Collective operations in oneMPI do not support asynchronous executions.
 They block the process till completion.